 Frequently Asked Questions

-Credits earned through TMATE can count toward a Master of Education in Curriculum and Instruction through Tarleton State University.
+Credits earned through TMATE can count toward a Master's Degree through Tarleton State University.

 How do I apply?